Rock That 4C Natural Hair Type!

 Go with a shampoo that contains emollients like Shea Butter and a heavier oil like castor oil in its formula.
-You may find that a moisturizing formulation will be on the thicker side in consistency (the heavier products like the castor and Shea contribute to this).
+You may find that a moisturizing formulation will be on the thicker side inconsistency (the heavier products like the castor and Shea contribute to this).

 Tip #4 Avoid Sulfates

-Look out for sulfates they are very drying to hair.
+Look out for sulfates they are very drying to the hair.
 Virtually every hair product nowadays is claiming to be sulfate-free because they know that is what the consumer is looking for.
 However, in many cases, although they may not be using sulfates they are using ingredients that have a similar composition to sulfates.
 Even though their claim of being SLS free is true, the results end up being the same if you use a formula with stripping ingredients.

 Conditioners for 4c Natural Hair

 The thing about 4c hair is that it requires a lot of maintenance.
 Whenever I would wear my 4c hair out, I would have a wash day that lasted all day.
 At first, because I wasn’t completely sure how to do my hair, it would take me hours just to get through the conditioning process.
-It seemed that none of the conditioners I used actually made a different in my hair.
+It seemed that none of the conditioners I used actually made a difference in my hair.
 My hair would be just as coarse as it was during the shampoo period.
 I didn’t know what to do.
 Eventually, I figured out that there were different conditioners for my kind of hair — conditioners that would Smooth out my kinks without sacrificing my curl pattern.
 Here are my 3 favorites!

 Cantu Coconut Curling Cream

 This conditioner is great for protective styling.
 When you need to wear your hair in a protective style for a while, you should try this out!
-It defines, conditions and moisturizes hair.
+It defines, conditions, and moisturizes hair.
 It’s also amazing at smoothing edges down when necessary.